viliakov2/as2020111701/task1/Readme.md

     * A Redis installation consisting of the primary and one replica instances with automatic failover.
     * A Security Group allowing Redis traffic from application instances and all traffic from a bastion host to the Redis.

-### Notes about installation of Magento software.
+### Notes about the installation of Magento software.
 The installation of Magento is described in ASG [user-data](templates/app_user_data.sh).

-One of the node is supposed to be main one, it will provision a Database, create a configuration file and stores it into AWS Parameter Store, from where it will be consumed by other nodes.
-Only when the main node completes its bootstraping all other can start to install Magento and retrieve configuration file from the parameter store.
-The installation is far from being ideal, the goal is to get working instance of Magento.
+One of the node is supposed to be the main one, it will provision a Database, create a configuration file and stores it into AWS Parameter Store, from where it will be consumed by other nodes.
+Only when the main node completes its bootstrapping all other can start to install Magento and retrieve the configuration file from the parameter store.
+The installation is far from being ideal, the goal is to get a working instance of Magento.

-## Used resources:
+## Used guides
 * [Install Magento using Composer](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html)
 * [Configuration Guide](https://devdocs.magento.com/guides/v2.4/config-guide/bk-config-guide.html)